mark-makondo/bookme/README.md

 # Bookme

-A simple booking app that is created using HTML, CSS, JS & PHP using MYSQL.
+A simple booking app that is created using HTML, CSS, JS & PHP with MYSQL as DB.